 Our Board of Directors, management team and lenders use Adjusted EBITDA to assess our financial performance because it allows them to compare our operating performance on a consistent basis across periods by removing the effects of our capital structure (such as varying levels of interest expense), asset base (such as depreciation and amortization) and other items (such as the change in fair value of contingent consideration, gain (loss) on extinguishment of debt, loss on impairment and transaction costs) that impact the comparability of financial results from period to period.
 We present Adjusted EBITDA because we believe it provides useful information regarding the factors and trends affecting our business in addition to measures calculated under GAAP.
 Adjusted EBITDA is not a financial measure presented in accordance with GAAP.
 We believe that the presentation of this non-GAAP financial measure will provide useful information to investors and analysts in assessing our financial performance and results of operations across reporting periods by excluding items we do not believe are indicative of our core operating performance.
 Net income (loss) is the GAAP measure most directly comparable to Adjusted EBITDA.
-Our non-GAAP financial measure should not be considered as an alternative to the most directly comparable GAAP financial measure.
-You are encouraged to evaluate each of these adjustments and the reasons we consider them appropriate for supplemental analysis.
+Our non-GAAP financial measure should not be considered as an alternative to the most directly comparable analysis.
 In evaluating Adjusted EBITDA, you should be aware that in the future we may incur expenses that are the same as or similar to some of the adjustments in such presentation.
 Our presentation of Adjusted EBITDA should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
 There can be no assurance that we will not modify the presentation of Adjusted EBITDA in the future, and any such modification may be material.
 Adjusted EBITDA has important limitations as an analytical tool and you should not consider Adjusted EBITDA in isolation or as a substitute for analysis of our results as reported under GAAP.
-Because Adjusted EBITDA may be defined differently by other companies in our industry, our definition of this non-GAAP financial measure may not be comparable to similarly titled measures of other companies, thereby diminishing its utility.
+Because Adjusted EBITDA may be defined